-The full text of preliminary Achievement Level Descriptions for the 2011 NAEP Writing Framework is located in appendix D.
+The full text of Achievement Level Descriptions for the 2017 NAEP Writing Framework is located in Appendix C.

-BACKGROUND VARIABLES
+CONTEXTUAL VARIABLES

 Students participating in the NAEP Writing Assessment respond to questionnaires designed to gather information on variables important to understanding writing achievement nationwide.
 Teachers and school administrators also complete questionnaires to gather data relevant to student achievement.
 This information is used as part of the summative report on writing achievement.